ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 You can choose the frequency of replication by creating a schedule with a `cronspec` and can replicate as frequently as every hour.
 Set up replication from the UI, CLI, or by calling the API.

 ### I want to set up replication.
-Is there automatic failover?
+Is there an automatic failover?
 {: faq}
 {: #faq-fs-mgt-12}